mglhbr/ethrc_hack_26/README.md

 - keep PRs small and focused
 - include a short experiment report in the PR description
 - attach logs/plots if interface behavior changed

+## Robot Sensing Context

+`iphone_gps_autopath/` is used as the robot’s context source for localization-aware planning.
+It contains the client path that receives iPhone GPS and heading data, then feeds this sensor information into path planning logic used by the rest of the system.

 ## License